Currency of Maldives: Loa laari

 Loa laari or laari fothi ("circular coin") was first struck by Sultan Ibrahim Iskandar I (1648–1687).
 The first coins were of silver and fairly coarse.
 Later, coins of copper and lead were put into circulation.
 Gold coins were also struck by Sultan Hassan Nooraddin (1779–1799).
 Said to be the finest struck at the Maldive mint, the two denominations of gold coins issued by Sultan Hassan Nooraddin, known as the mohori and bai mohori, were never put into circulation.

 Today

-The Maldivian unit of currency is the rufiyaa (ISO 4217 code MVR, symbol Rf.), introduced in 1947.
+The Maldivian unit of currency is the rufiyaa (ISO 4217 code MVR, abbreviation Rf.), introduced in 1947.
 The rufiyaa is divided into 100 laari.
 On 1 February 2009, the exchange rate with the US dollar was US$1.00 = MVR12.80.
 On 10 April 2011, the Government announced a limited float of the currency within a band of 20% from the previous exchange rate of 12.80.